 We tend to talk about “big data” as if it were just some massive scam for Facebook, Amazon, and the government to keep tabs on us and sell us stuff we don’t need.

 Thought leaders in healthcare see it differently.
 Big data stands on the cusp of changing the way healthcare professionals innovate and provide medical care–and patients may start noticing it in lower bills and better outcomes.
+In addition, comprehensive medical management services can help medical offices contain costs and offer plans to help manage chronic diseases and specialty illnesses on a more cost-effective basis

 So what is this scary thing called “big data?”
 Forget the fact that our phones and FitBits basically track our every move; it’s not only about that, for a change–though such devices are big data contributors.
-“Big data” simply refers to the collection and analysis of large quantities of data in an attempt to recognize patterns.
+According to Mezmo, “Big data” simply refers to the collection and analysis of large quantities of data in an attempt to recognize patterns.

 This is not pie-in-the-sky for the far future.
 Big data in healthcare is expected to experience a phenomenal compound annual growth rate of 36% by 2025, with electronic health records and practical management solutions alone tipping the scales at $68 billion in value by 2024.